pborissow/SphereTSP/README.md

 difficult to see how the SphereTSP actually works.
 So I downloaded the class files and decompiled the source so I can do my own build.
 The software found in this repository is an artifact of that effort.

+## License
+SphereTSP is an open source project released under an [MIT License](LICENSE).
+Feel free to use the code and information found here as you like.
+This software comes with no guarantees or warranties.
+You may use this software in any open source or commercial project.